gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

 .. image:: ./images/tutorial6.png

 From this the Bragg peaks that are masked by the beamstops lie at Qz ~ 1.7 and Qz ~ 4.5.
 If we divide these by b3 (0.889) we get the reciprocal lattice space positions 1.9 and 5.0.
-Since we are only estimating the position of the Bragg peaks here it is not too important.
+Since we are only estimating the position of the Bragg peaks here it is not too important if they are little off.
 This rod then has Bragg peaks at 2 and 5 in surface units and they are seperated by 3 RLU as one would expect given the ABC stacking.
 However, for (10) rod the Bragg peaks should be at 1,4, and 7.
 Therefore, our orientation is incorrect by exactly 60 degrees.

 To correct this we can either add 60 to 49.3 and put 109.3 in the angle offset or instead change the Aux Angle offset to 60 degrees.